GJeannin0/SebastienFeser.github.io/index.md

 I've looked on godbolt what was the main difference between the two functions in assembly code.

 The Quaternion **Dot** function had to use a **jmp** to test the Dot product of 4 Quaternions.
-It calculated for each values the Dot product.
+It calculated for each value the Dot product.

 The FourQuaternion **Dot** function had no jump.
 Where the Quaternion **Dot** had to use **movss** (32-bit memory location) and **movsxd** functions, the FourQuaternion **Dot** is using **movaps** (128-bit memory location) and **movups** functions.
 This shows us that we achieved to use the Intel Intrinsics functions correctly.